Please note: This post contains affiliate links.

 If you are planning a California road trip or United States National Parks tour, Death Valley should definitely be on your list!
 As the largest national park in the contiguous United States, it offers endless alluring sights and colors.

-Having visited in March for ten days of hiking and photography as a solo female traveler, my Death Valley road trip travel guide provides the best time to visit, a three day itinerary, suggested packing list, safety precautions, and where to stay, eat and get gas.
+Having visited Death Valley in March for ten days of hiking and photography as a solo female traveler, my Death Valley road trip travel guide provides the best time to visit Death Valley, a Death Valley three day itinerary, suggested packing list, safety precautions, and best places to stay in Death Valley.

 Death Valley Road Trip – Best Time to Visit Death Valley

-November to March typically offers the coolest temperatures and best weather in Death Valley.
+Since November to March typically offers the coolest temperatures and best weather, this is typically the best time to see Death Valley.
 Since storms January to mid-February can wash out roads and/or lead to flash floods, be sure to check the Death Valley National Park website for conditions and closures before departing for your Death Valley road trip.
+Additionally, wind storms can be frequent in February and March.
+While blowing sand can lead to ethereal photography in the dunes, it may also knock out power in the park and exfoliate your skin in unexpected ways.

 If you enjoy hiking, be sure to check out my 14 favorite Death Valley hikes.
-This will help you plan and prioritize hikes and sights for one day, a weekend or week-long trip.
+This will help you plan and prioritize hikes and sights for one day in Death Valley, a weekend or week-long trip.

 In April, 90F/32C temperatures are too hot for hiking in my opinion, especially since most trails are exposed with no shade.
 Residing in San Francisco, I’ve grown accustomed to mild 55-65F/12-18C temperatures.
 By May, Death Valley temperatures exceed 100F/38C, reaching 120F/49C in July.